-1. The Sponsor shall provide the School with academic student performance data on state required assessments for each student attending the School that was enrolled the prior year in another public school, pursuant to section 1002.33(7)(a)3., Florida Statutes, at the same time it is available and provided to all schools in the
+- 1. The Sponsor shall provide the School with academic student performance data on state required assessments for each student attending the School that was enrolled the prior year in another public school, pursuant to section 1002.33(7)(a)3., Florida Statutes, at the same time it is available and provided to all schools in the district.

-- district.
 The Sponsor may fulfill this requirement by providing the School access to the data in the same manner as it is provided to all district schools. - 2.
-The Sponsor shall provide the School the rates of academic progress for the prior year for comparable student populations in the Sponsor's school system at the same time it is available and provided to all schools in the district.
-The data shall include proficiency and growth on state assessments for English Language Arts, Mathematics and Science by grade and State-required testing student subgroups.
+The Sponsor shall provide the School the rates of academic progress for the prior year for comparable student populations in the Sponsor's school system.
+The data shall include proficiency and growth on state assessments for English Language